-- (a) gives notice to the CFTC pursuant to CFTC Regulation 1.12 or to the Securities and Exchange Commission pursuant to Securities Exchange Act Rule 17a-11; - (b) changes its fiscal year; - (c) changes its public accountants; or - (d) fails to comply with additional accounting, reporting, financial and/or operational requirements prescribed by the Clearing House or Delivery Facility; - (e) an Initial Margin or Variation Margin call in any account exceeds the Clearing Member's excess adjusted net capital; or - (f) is subject to any financial or business development that could materially affect the ability of the Clearing Member to comply with its obligations as a Clearing Member.

-3.13.2 Operational Notices.
+- (a) gives notice to the CFTC pursuant to CFTC Regulation 1.12 or to the Securities and Exchange Commission pursuant to Securities Exchange Act Rule 17a-11;

+- (b) changes its fiscal year;

+- (c) changes its public accountants; or

+- (d) fails to comply with additional accounting, reporting, financial and/or operational requirements prescribed by the Clearing House or Delivery Facility; - (e) is subject to an Initial Margin-or, Variation Margin, or Outstanding Exposure call in any account that exceeds the Clearing Member's excess Adjusted Net Capital; or - (f) is subject to any financial or business development that could materially affect the ability of the Clearing Member to comply with its obligations as a Clearing Member. - 3.13.2 Operational Notices.